On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Introduction

 Then, we show how to exploit these configurations to extract CFT data.
 The main tools are localization and the Ward identity relating mass deformations and dimension one topological operators.
 Using the Ward identity, we argue that the vev of the defect operator in a properly mass-deformed background is the generating functional for integrated defect correlation functions, generalizing the argument without defects.
 Using localization, one can sometimes reduce the computation of the vev to a finite-dimensional integral, i.e. a matrix model, which can be evaluated in different limits.

-As concrete applications, we evaluate the correlation functions with dimension one topological operators and the $\frac{1}{2}$-BPS Wilson line in the $U(N_1)_k\times U(N_2)_{-k}$ ABJM model.
+As concrete applications, we evaluate the correlation functions with dimension one topological operators and the $\frac{1}{2}$--BPS Wilson line in the $U(N_1)_k\times U(N_2)_{-k}$ ABJM model.
 The ABJM model is $\mathcal{N }= 6$ Super Chern-Simons-matter theories, dual to type IIA string theory in AdS$_4\times \mathbb{CP}_3$ or M-theory in AdS$_4\times S^7/Z_k$ \cite{Aharony:2008ug, Aharony:2008gk}.
 The relevant operator is a specific bilinear of the matter scalar fields, which is also part of the stress tensor multiplet.
 We evaluate the corresponding one and two-point functions by taking mass derivatives of the mass-deformed vev of the Wilson loop, which is known from localization \cite{Kapustin:2009kz, Jafferis:2010un, Hama:2010av}.

-According to \cite{Lewkowycz:2013laa}, the one-point function computes the so-called bremsstrahlung function \cite{Correa:2012at}.
+According to \cite{Lewkowycz:2013laa}, the one-point function of the stress tensor is proportional to the so-called bremsstrahlung function \cite{Correa:2012at}.
+Being this quantity often accessible to integrability, it provides a potentially fruitful bridge between different methods.
 We expand our matrix model prediction for large values of the Chern-Simons coupling $k$.
+In this limit, the theory becomes perturbative, and we compare our results with those obtained from standard Feynman diagrams.
+We perform this check explicitly at order $1/k$.
+Another reason to consider this limit is the abundance of results for the bremsstrahlung function.
 We find perfect agreement with all the data available in the literature \cite{Griguolo:2012iq, Lewkowycz:2013laa, Bianchi:2014laa, Bianchi:2017svd, Bianchi:2017ozk, Bianchi:2018bke, Bianchi:2018scb, Griguolo:2021rke}.
-For the case $N_1\neq N_2$, this provides the first complete derivation of the bremsstrahlung, confirming the conjecture of \cite{Bianchi:2018bke}.
-We also propose a formula for the bremsstrahlung valid for any $\frac{1}{3}$-BPS line defect \cite{Drukker:2022txy}.
-As far as we know, the two-point function is a novel result, and it is the simplest correlator exhibiting non-trivial crossing symmetry.
-Finally, we test our results against a genuine Feynman diagram computation.
+In the case $N_1 \neq N_2$, this provides the first complete derivation of the bremsstrahlung, confirming the conjecture of \cite{Bianchi:2018bke}.
+The comparisons also fix the proportionality constant between the bremsstrahlung and the derivatives.
+Since this constant is universal, we propose a formula for the bremsstrahlung valid for any $\frac{1}{3}$--BPS line defect \cite{Drukker:2022txy}.

+As far as we know, the result for the two-point function is completely new.
+We consider that because it is the simplest observable exhibiting crossing symmetry between the bulk OPE and the bulk-to-boundary OPE.
+Thus, one could use our result to extract defect CFT data, which might be accessible using other methods such as bootstrap and, perhaps, integrability.
+Our computation provides a potential cross-check for those techniques.
+Even in this case, we compare the result with the one obtained from standard perturbative methods.

 The paper is organized as follows.
 In Sec.~\ref{sec1} we introduce the theories and the line operators we will study.
 Then, in Sec.~\ref{sec2}, after a brief review of the topological sector, we combine it with local operators, both for UV gauge theories and SCFTs.
 In Sec.~\ref{sec3} we present our formula relating integrated defect correlation functions to mass deformations, and we apply it to ABJM.
 Finally, in Sec.~\ref{sec4} we discuss our results and compare against perturbative computations.
 We end the paper with a general discussion on the results and possible future directions.
 Technical details and conventions are provided in two appendices.